Well, if a little egg on my face is the price for what happened last night, then, go ahead and throw an egg.

 So, last night, the old man does it.
 Yankees 3, Orioles 2.
 I thought John Sterling was going to pop a vocal chord.

-Big Daddy Graham, the Philadelphia/Jersey Shore-based comic who hosts a show on all-sports radio station WIP, said on Facebook, remember Ibanez as a Phillie, "Are you kidding me?!"
+Big Daddy Graham, the Philadelphia/Jersey Shore-based comic who hosts a show on all-sports radio station WIP, said on Facebook, remembering Ibanez as a Phillie, "Are you kidding me?!"

 Game 4 is tonight, at 7:30.
 Hughes starts against Joe Saunders.
 Be ready to clinch.